Pre-Counseling Bachelor’s Programs

 Nicholls State University

 Nicholls State is also noteworthy for its Title IV-E Child Welfare Scholar Stipend Program.
-Established in 2022, this program seeks to train and prepare undergraduate pre-counseling students for work in child welfare and family services practices.
+Established in 2022, this program aims to train and prepare undergraduate pre-counseling students for careers in child welfare and family services.
 The Louisiana Department of Children and Family Services provides placements and direct supervision of students selected for this program.
 Students wishing to pursue a career in public child welfare are encouraged to learn about this program and apply in their junior year of studies.

 • Location: Thibodaux, LA